Software-Eng2/SolidarityPurchasingGroup/Documentation/Documentation.md

 - Route `/farmerPlanning`: this page shows the list of products available for the next week and allows the farmer to add, delete or modify some products.
 - Route `/farmerOrders`: this page shows the list of products ordered of the logged Farmer and allow they to modify and confirm the quantity of that product.
 - Route `/clientOrders`:
+- Route `/client`: this page shows the list of orders of the logged client.
+They are divided by state and the client can modify a "pending" order.
+- Route `/warehouseEmployee`: this page allows the warehouse employee to confirm the preparation of the bags of confirmed order.
 - Route `/clock`: allow the professor to use the virtual clock

+//TODO WAREHOUSE MANAGER

 ## API Server